Studies show that breaks in your study routine

 It’s important to choose the right type of activity for your study break so that you can return back refreshed and focused, ready to get back to your books.

-Below are some healthy, beneficial activities you may want to consider taking on during your next study break and what you should try to avoid doing during your study breaks, too.
+Whether you're studying for your next class or your college finals, below are some healthy, beneficial activities you may want to consider taking on during your next study break as well as what you should try to avoid doing, too.

 Positive Study Break Activities:

 When deciding what to do during your study breaks, always keep in mind that different methods work for different people.
 It’s good to vary different break activities to find which is the most effective in refreshing you.

 If an activity makes it difficult to transition back into your studies

 , it’s likely not the right break activity for you.
 Remember, a good study break should never be another way to procrastinate!

 Additionally, you should set a timer so that you can space out your study breaks and not take a break for longer than necessary.
 When the timer sounds, you know it’s time to get back to work.

 Take a Walk

 Get outside and get some fresh air, no matter how short the walk may be.
 Moving your body helps blood flow, which is going to help reenergize you.
 Any form of exercise will be beneficial to your physical and mental well-being – during your study breaks or otherwise.